Introduction

 addBuffer

-It will contain some helper functions so we don’t need to care about indices or buffer overflows as it should be handed automatically.
+It will contain some helper functions so we don’t need to care about indices or buffer overflows, as it should be handled automatically.

 addVertex: function (x, y, z) {